fasilar/member-management-client/README.md

 4. A field 'Service Date' does nothing, but it displays a nice date picker => Validations :
             1. Restrict the dates in the datepicker to 30 days in the past month, to 30 days in the future.
-5. Make sure the results for the specified parameters are cached for an hour
+5. The results will be cached for an hour

 ## Considerations & Decisions